benedetta-mariani/brain-criticality-project/README.md

 - Detailed instructions in the tutorial notebook

 # OrnsteinUhlenbeck.C
 is a C++ (ROOT) implementation of ```nunits``` decoupled Ornstein Uhlenbeck processes with a common diffusion coefficient that varies in time (here accordingly to a thresholded Ornstein Uhlenbeck process), as a minimal model for neural activity of independent neurons with a common external driver.
-Each process evovles according to the equation:
+Each process evolves according to the equation:

 ![equation](http://www.sciweavers.org/download/Tex2Img_1599298558.jpg)